Areas of Focus

 - For personal medical needs

 - For fundraising dinners or events

 To view information on the specific grants the Foundation has recently made, please visit the Grantmaking History page.

 The Foundation accepts applications for three levels of grant funding in Bermuda dollars (BMD):

 Tier 1 – Grant Requests up to and including $10,000:

 Submission Deadlines: Grant applications are accepted for review year-round.

-Application Requirements: Grants under $10,000 require the on-line application form to be completed.
+Application Requirements: Grants up to and including $10,000 require the on-line application form to be completed.
 An organisation may receive no more than one Tier 1 grant in a 12 month period (one year).

 Grant Decision Timeline: Grant applicants can expect to know if their grant is approved within 2-4 weeks.

 Tier 2 – Grant Requests from $10,001 up to and including $25,000